Areas of interest

 - Clinical optometry and clinical procedures

-I am an optometrist with contact lens diploma from KIH/HiBu (1992/1994).
+I am an optometrist with contact lens diploma from University of South-Eastern Norway (former KIH/HiBu, 1992/1994).
 In 1999 I was awarded an MSc from University of Manchester, UK, in Clinical Optometry and Investigative Techniques and, in 2006, an MSc in Clinical Optometry from Salus University, USA.
-In June 2010, I finished my PhD at University of Reading, UK.
+In June 2010, I finished my PhD at University of Reading, UK, on the topic of investigating representation of visual space for freely moving participants in a virtual expanding room.

-In my doctorate, I have been working on how human observers represent visual space and, in particular, which factors are involved when we string together all the information available to us.
+In my doctorate, I used virtual reality to understand more about how human observers represent visual space and, in particular, which factors are involved when we string together all the information available to us.
 It is believed that this process is computationally advanced for the brain, especially because the incoming information causes a retinal image which is constantly moving due to eye movements and/or self- or object motion.
 However, quite how the human brain solves this is yet to be found out, and my work brings a piece to this big puzzle.